jamie-legg/jamie-legg/README.md

 ---
 <img src='https://i.pinimg.com/originals/8b/35/fe/8b35fef55fba1a201c9c7a11d3ec3d64.gif' width='460"' height='250"'>

-I'm a self proclaimed information security nerd working in London.
+I'm an information security analyst working in London.
+Most recently I am acting as the co-founder and CTO of WYA (WhereYouAt).
+Using geospatial data and communications data, we are creating a system that allows for fully offline communications even when external providers (Wi-Fi, GPS) fail.
 My passion is based in intelligence gathering, and my experience and side projects speak to that.
 Some of my personally notable work includes:

  - [OSINTUI](https://osintui.com) - An attack surface vector mapping tool
  - Jamie's Lounge - A tech-enabled community to monitor and predict progress in various fields.
 (Down for maintenance)